3.4 min readPublished On: 14 November 2021Last Updated: 11 October 2023

 2021: APA approved EFT to be reviewed for trauma and PTSD and inclusion on the evidence based psychological treatments list.

 Below are some links to news articles, science and research on EFT:

-> Watch Professor Tony Stewart, a specialist in public health, talk about EFT on BBC News:
+Professor Tony Stewart, a specialist in public health, talks about the efficacy of EFT with his patients on BBC News:

 Kaiser Permanente is one of the largest hospital systems in the US, taking care of more than 10 million patients each year.
 Kaiser’s peer-reviewed publication, The Permanente Journal, recently published practice guidelines for using Emotional Freedom Techniques (EFT) with patients diagnosed with PTSD (Church, Stern et al., 2017).

-Larry Burk, M.D., writes about EFT going mainstream; how the APA has finally granted continuing education credits for psychologists to study EFT tapping, also known as energy psychology.
+The APA (American Psychological Association) has granted continuing education credits for psychologists to study EFT tapping, also known as energy psychology.

 Energy Psychology and physical conditions

 Research demonstrates, time and again, that energy psychology methods can very effectively address anxiety, depression, and posttraumatic stress.
 Even more strikingly, recent research suggests that energy psychology can impact physiology as well.